Gvozdansko - forgotten heroism

 Homeland Thanksgiving and Victory Day, and Day of Croatian Defenders is celebrated in Croatia annually on 5 August, commemorating the victory in Croatian War of Independence (Homeland War).
 On that day, 1995, Croatian Army liberated the occupied city Knin in Operation Storm.

 Kliški uskoci, whose members were members of the legendary 4th Guard Brigade "Pauci" (eng.
 Spiders) of Croatian Army, participate in the ceremony in Split.
-They were also part of the special military parade held in Zagreb on August 4, 2015, on the occasion of the 20th anniversary of Homeland Thanksgiving and Victory Day, and Day of Croatian Defenders.
+They were also part of the special military parade held in Zagreb on August 4, 2015, on the 20th anniversary of Homeland Thanksgiving and Victory Day, and Day of Croatian Defenders.